Postgraduate Education Fellow

 - Available to work Monday-Friday 8am-4pm (hours may vary to include early morning chores and/or camp early care or after care services; schedule will be planned with your input in advance).

-- Occasional weekend work to support family and public programs and seasonal special events.
+- Periodic weekend work to support family and public programs, Children’s Farmyard, and seasonal special events.

-- Commitment to work a full season (Winter/Spring: January - June; or Summer/Fall: April - October).
+- Commitment to work a full season (January - June; or April - October).

 Physical Working Conditions